ChannelLife Australia - Industry insider news for technology resellers

 Cisco's strengths are its wide range of meeting solution features, extensive channel ecosystem for sales, delivery and support, and service consistency and reliability.

-As cautions, Gartner notes the continued evolution of licensing plans potentially slowing decisions on meeting solution purchases, the lack of advanced capabilities such as real-time co-authoring and automated transcription, and concerns about limited choices offered for integration with other software applications and services.
+As cautions, Gartner notes that the continued evolution of licensing plans could potentially slow decisions on meeting solution purchases, the lack of advanced capabilities such as real-time co-authoring and automated transcription, and concerns about limited choices offered for integration with other software applications and services.